joj-macho/Pygame-Playground/user-interaction/README.md

     - Listen for the QUIT event to detect the user clicking the window's close button.
     - Perform necessary cleanup by calling `pygame.quit()` and `sys.exit()` when the program should exit.
     - Detect and handle button clicks based on user interactions with the button element.
+    - In the "Mouse Tracer" program, capture mouse motion events to track the mouse's position and respond to arrow key presses to adjust the line width.

 - **Handle Game/Program Logic:**
     - In the "Simple Button Interaction" program, handle button clicks to increase a click counter, demonstrating user interaction.
     - In the "Image Button Interaction" program, display different button images based on button clicks, creating a visual response to user interactions.
+    - In the "Mouse Tracer" program, respond to mouse motion and key presses to provide visual feedback on the screen.

 - **Update the Display:**
     - Clear the display surface to erase any prior content before drawing new content on the screen.
-    - In both programs, draw button elements and additional visual content, such as text or images, to provide a user interface for interaction.
+    - In both button programs, draw button elements and additional visual content, such as text or images, to provide a user interface for interaction.
+    - In the "Mouse Tracer" program, display points and the current line width as a visual response to user interactions

 - **Control the Frame Rate:**
     - The frame rate is set to 30 frames per second to regulate updates and achieve smooth rendering.